sbseltzer/love-bone/README.md

 	mySkeleton:AddBone(bone);
 end
 ```

-Whenever you modify the bone structure of a skeleton, or bone properties of a bone in a skeleton, you must call `Validate`.
-This checks the bone hierarchy for inconsistencies (i.e. missing bones) and then builds the render order for the bones based on their layer.

-The skeleton will not be usable until it is validated, so this step is important.
+The skeleton will not be usable until it is validated:

 ```lua
 -- Validate the skeleton!
 mySkeleton:Validate();
 ```

+Whenever you modify the bone structure of a skeleton, or bone properties of a bone in a skeleton, you must call `Validate`.
+This checks the bone hierarchy for inconsistencies (i.e. missing bones) and then builds the render order for the bones based on their layer.

 Create an [Animation](#animation):